hemantaph/ler/docs/_build/html/_sources/autoapi/ler/lens_galaxy_population/index.rst.txt

       :Returns:

           **theta_E** : `float`
-              Einstein radii of the lens galaxies in radian
+              Einstein radii of the lens galaxies